shannonmoeller/shannonmoeller/README.md

-# Shannon Moeller
+# Howdy.

-Howdy.
-I’m a web and graphics dude with a penchant for clean code, elegant design, and green refrigerators.
+I’m Shannon Moeller, a web and graphics dude with a penchant for clean code, elegant design, and green refrigerators.
 Christian, husband, father, nerd, LEGO freak.